-2013 for banks that are having CRAR less than the prescribed 9% in order to give time to the banks to raise Tier I capital.
+It may be noted that the total of Tier II elements will be limited to a maximum of 100 percent of total Tier I elements for the purpose of compliance with the norms.
+This restriction is kept in abeyance for five years i.e., upto March 31, 2013 for banks that are having CRAR less than the prescribed 9% in order to give time to the banks to raise Tier I capital.
 In other words, Tier II capital would be reckoned as capital funds for capital adequacy purpose even if a bank does not have Tier I capital.
 However, during this period, for the purpose of capital adequacy requirement, lower Tier II capital alone would be restricted to 50% of the prescribed CRAR and the progressive discount in respect of Tier II capital would be applicable.

-7. Capital for Market Risk:
+5. Capital for Market Risk:

-- 7.1 The Basel Committee on Banking Supervision (BCBS) had issued an amendment to the Capital Accord in 1996 to incorporate market risks.
-It contains comprehensive guidelines to provide explicit capital charge for market risks.
-Market risk is defined as the risk of losses in on-balance sheet and off-balance sheet positions arising from movements in market prices.
-The market risk positions, which are subject to capital charge are as under: - The risks pertaining to interest rate related instruments and equities in the trading book; and - Foreign exchange risk (including open position in precious metals) throughout the bank (both banking and trading books). - 7.2 As an initial step towards prescribing capital requirement for market risks, UCBs were advised to assign an additional risk weight of 2.5 per cent on investments.
-It may, however, be noted that the additional risk weights are clubbed with the risk weight prescribed in the Annex and banks are not required to provide for the same separately.
+- 5.1 Market risk is defined as the risk of losses in on-balance sheet and offbalance sheet positions arising from movements in market prices.
+The market risk positions, which are subject to capital charge are as under: - The risks pertaining to interest rate related instruments and equities in the trading book; and - Foreign exchange risk (including open position in precious metals) throughout the bank (both banking and trading books). - 5.2 As an initial step towards prescribing capital requirement for market risks, UCBs were advised to assign an additional risk weight of 2.5 per cent on investments.
+These additional risk weights are clubbed with the risk weights prescribed for credit risk in respect of investment portfolio of UCBs and banks are not required to provide for the same separately.
+Further, UCBs were advised to assign a risk weight of 100% on the open position limits on foreign exchange and gold and to build up investment fluctuation reserve up to a minimum of 5% of the investments held in HTM and AFS categories in the investment portfolio.